the shoot

 Each guest will be required to sign a safety declaration which confirms that they understood the rules of the shoot, and will abide by them.

-Raymond or his guide will give a safety briefing before the shooting.
+Your guide will give a safety briefing before the shooting.
 Guests are also required to have third party insurance, either through BASC membership, or other insurance.
 Geese are large birds, and often look closer than they are, so, your guide will decide when the shot is taken.
 Good hides, decoy placement and light shooting pressure make it most likely that the geese will come into good range.
-Raymond, not content with those on the market, has had Greylag calls specially made by Hammond Calls in New Zealand.
-These sounds like geese – not like somebody blowing a goose call, and are available in his shop.
+Not content with those on the market, have had Greylag calls specially made by Hammond Calls in New Zealand.
+These sounds like geese – not like somebody blowing a goose call, and are available in The Gun Room at William Shearers.

 What will the weather be like?
 Well, it could be just about anything, but rarely too hot!
 Early in the season, extra layers are not required, and most camouflage clothing is warm, and waterproof enough.
 Later in the season, extra layers may be required as the temperatures drop.
 Orkney is a windy place, but that helps to keep the geese low!
-Waders may be required in ditches occasionally, so bring them if you can, otherwise, Raymond’s shop has a good stock.
+Waders may be required in ditches occasionally, so bring them if you can, otherwise, The Gun Room has a good stock.

 CHECK OUT THE GUN ROOM >